HaranArbel/MultiQueues/README.md

 In order to execute the program, run the following command:

-./MultiQueue #file name #tuning parameter
+./MultiQueue &ltfile name&gt #tuning parameter